 Fast food means the same in both Japanese and English — restaurants that serve simple, inexpensive meals (which could be anything from hamburgers to soba noodles) quickly.
 In general, you can have a meal there for less than 1000 yen.
 Japan has some interesting fast food restaurants, which we would like to introduce below.

 The History of Japanese Fast Food

-Looking back through history, sushi and tempura are said to be the beginnings of fast food in Japan.
-Due to a system where daimyo (feudal lords) had to spend every other year in Edo, many samurai came to Edo, leaving their wives and children at home.
-It is said that cheap and easy-to-eat restaurants were made for such people.
-There were restaurants for sushi, soba, tempura, and oden.
-In the 1970s, American-style fast food came to post-war Japan, and Japanese people began using the phrase "fast food".
+Looking back through history, sushi, soba and tempura are said to have been the beginnings of fast food in Japan.
+Due to a system where daimyo (feudal lords) had to spend every other year in Edo, many samurai came to the city along with their lords, leaving their wives and children at home.
+It is said that cheap and easy-to-eat restaurants were built for such people.
+In the 1970s, the first American-style fast food hamburger chain came to Japan, and the phrase "fast food” became popular.

 Gyudon is a bowl of cooked rice with boiled beef and onions on the top, both usually spicy-sweet in a sauce made with sugar and soy sauce.
 Most gyudon restaurants also offer rice with pork (Butadon), which is cooked and served almost the same way.
 These days we see many more variations on the basic style, such as beef bowls with natto (fermented soy beans), mentaiko (seasoned cod roe), or cheese.
 There are several chains of gyudon restaurants, so you can find one on almost any corner of the downtown area of any big city.
 The different chains all want to keep prices low, so they compete largely by showing their ingenuity in creating tasty new dishes.